What to Expect When Quitting

-Quitting smoking is a journey, not a single event.
+Quitting and disengaging from tobacco use is a journey, not a single event.
 Know what to expect along the way.

 You Need a Plan

-Only 4 to 7 percent of smokers that try to quit "cold turkey" are successful in staying smokefree.
+Only 4 to 7 percent of people who try to quit "cold turkey" are successful in staying tobacco-free.
 The rest of us need a plan.
-Our Freedom From Smoking program has helped hundreds of thousands of people quit smoking and covers topics including:
+Our Freedom From Smoking program has helped hundreds of thousands of people quit and covers topics including:

 • How to set a quit date